gianargamosa/cronus/README.md

-# booky-middleware
+# Cronus

-This is a sample template for booky-middleware - Below is a brief explanation of what we have generated for you:
+This is a sample template for cronus - Below is a brief explanation of what we have generated for you:

 ```bash
 .